Brilliant Chang: Later life

 Chang was deported from Britain in 1925, being taken straight from prison at Wormwood Scrubs by taxi to Fenchurch Street Station and then by train to the Royal Albert Dock from where he left by sea.
 There were persistent stories in the popular press that he had returned, or that he was operating in France, Belgium or Switzerland.
 In 1926, the American press reported that he had opened a "dance club" in Nice, France.
 In 1927, he was described as having risen to become the "Dope Emperor of Europe".
 In 1928, he was said to have been forced by his enemies to flee to Hong Kong where the French police had found him, blind through excessive drug use.
 That report, in turn, was said to be a hoax organised by Chang to divert the police.
 The truth of Chang's later years is unknown.

 In popular culture

-Andrew Koji portrayed Chang in the fifth series of the BBC crime drama Peaky Blinders.
+Andrew Koji portrayed a fictionalised version of Chang in the fifth series of the BBC crime drama Peaky Blinders.